jmark/nemo/README.md

 files and via compile-time pragmas (conditional compilation).
 That means any changes in the setup definition are followed by an ordinary rebuild.
-This is not a problem since building of nemo is slick and fast due to proper module dependency resolution and parallelization.
+This is not a problem since building of nemo is slick and fast due to proper module dependency resolution and parallel compilation.

 The building of nemo consists of three phases: 'preprocessing', 'source code filtering' and the actual 'compilation' with the Fortran compiler.
 The